Doist/todoist-integration-examples/lorem-ipsum-ui-extension/README.md

 # Lorem Ipsum UI Extension

-// TODO THIS NEEDS TO BE UPDATED, NOT READY FOR REVIEW

 Simple integration that includes different UI extensions:
-1. Project context menu UI extension to add tasks to the current Todoist project
+1. Project context menu UI extension to add lorem ipsum tasks to the current Todoist project
-2. Composer extension that injects text into the composer
+2. Composer extension that injects lorem ipsum text into the composer
 3. Sample settings extension that displays a message in the integration settings

 ## Local development